heliusblackstar/freekb/35f10a38-78cb-47bd-a3b3-dfe21b65ef17/index.md

 Try this a few times, holding down the button to see the light get brighter, then release at some point and within 1 second hold down the button again to go the other way.

+So while the light is on, you are on the brightness ramp.
+You can jump from anyplace on the brightness ramp all the way up to high instantly with 2C.
+Clicking 2C again will drop you back down to where you were, or you can decrease brightness with 1H.

+There is another way to decrease brightness.
+It's up to you if you want to use the 1H to increase then release and 1H to decrease method.
+You can also use 1H to increase, or 2H to decrease.
+2H would be two clicks, and hold the second click.
+Try these both out and see which one you prefer.

 Anduril has options for how it's brightness memory works, as well as how fast the light ramps up/down, and whether it is stepped or smooth, if it's stepped then how many steps, but we don't need to understand how to modify these things right now.

 Shortcuts we know so far:

-OFF --> 1C = Turn on with last used brightness level OFF --> 1H = Low mode
+OFF --> 1C = Turn on with last used brightness level
+OFF --> 1H = Low mode
 OFF --> 2C = High mode
 OFF --> 2H = Momentary high mode

 ON --> 1C = Turn off
+**ON --> 1H = Increase brightness.
+Release and 1H again within 1 second to decrease brightness**
+**ON --> 2H = Decrease brightness.**
+**ON --> 2C = Goto ceiling.
+2C will return you to previous level.
+1H will decrease brightness.**

 ## Lesson 5: Checking the battery level
 Anduril has the built-in ability to tell us the voltage of the battery.
 A fully charged battery will have about 4.2 volts.
 A half full one is about 3.6 volts, and at 2.5 to 3.0 volts the battery is completely dead, the user should stop discharging the battery and the battery should be charged.
 Anduril includes low voltage protection, so if your battery is drained to about 2.9 volts, Anduril will stop discharging the battery and turn off and stay off.
 Though it depends on which exact lithium ion cell you are using, generally the cell needs to always be above 2.5 to 3.0 volts to maintain it's internal integrity.
 Lithium ion batteries with a nominal voltage of 3.6 volts that get discharged below 2.5 volts will suffer, and may lose enough internal integrity to become unsafe.